bagasp5621/express-mongo-boiler-plate/README.md

-I created this repository as a boilerplate for Express and MongoDB databases, which I can use for future projects.
+I created this repository as a boilerplate for Express and MongoDB databases.
 This repository includes the following features:

 1. Login and Signin endpoints with JWT authentication
 2. Error handling